10 Easy Ways to Improve Your Photographic Composition Techniques

 Scout your terrain and make plans accordingly.
 In landscape photography, some scouting or prior knowledge is essential to get the best shot possible.
 Photo by Crowpix Media.

 The best time to shoot landscape is in the golden hours (around sunrise and sunset).
 If possible, do your scouting before or between these times.
+Then, consider how you want to capture the scene.
+Then, think about the photography gear required to achieve your preconceived ideas.

-4 Be Patient, Like a Photographic Hunter
+Be Patient, Like a Photographic Hunter

 alt="patience gets landscape photographer the subject of the photograph"